Claude vs Cursor vs Copilot: 2026 Comparison

 Terminal-only workflow.
 Claude Code is a terminal agent.
 For single-file edits, Cursor is 10x faster.
 Editing a line in Cursor takes 2 seconds.
 Editing via Claude Code takes 20 seconds (read, understand, edit, verify, diagnostics).

 Learning curve.
-You need to understand prompts, git, bash, LSP tools.
+You need to understand prompts, git, bash, and context management.
+If you’re building ADHD-friendly workflows, Claude Code’s instruction system is a game-changer: see how I use it for focused work.
 Cursor and Copilot work in any IDE without ceremony.

 Why Is Cursor the Fastest for Editing?